-- · Check in with their advisor and file a degree audit. - Apply for a degree through the Office of the Registrar or the link above.
+- · Check in with their advisor and file a degree audit. - Review your Degree Works audit through the Office of the Registrar or the link above.

-Graduate Programs of Study Course Requirements ...
-Thesis Requirements Grades.
-Student Guidelines.
+Graduate Programs of Study.
+Course Requirements.
+Thesis Requirements.
+Grades.
+Student Guidelines...
 Research and Teaching Assistantships.
-Master's Degree & Graduation Procedures
+Master's Degree & Graduation Procedures...